nytopop/alter-evic/readme.md

 **** alter-evic

 *** Bug
-There is currently a bug which will cause
+There is currently a bug which will cause a virtual 'short' and continually power the coil.
+TAKE EXTREME CARE

 An alternate firmware for Evic VTC-Mini devices.